 The Nutrition and Physical Activity Program is funded by the Network for a Healthy California.

 We provide free classes to promote optimal nutrition and increased physical activity throughout the Northwest Pasadena community.
-We offer one-time workshops and a series of four 60-minute classes, each fun, interactive and informative.
+We offer one-time workshops and a series of five 60-minute classes, each fun, interactive and informative.
 Classes are available in either English and Spanish.
 Topics covered include:

 We work closely with the Pasadena Unified School District (PUSD) to provide nutrition education to PUSD students and families.